NethServer/nethsecurity-docs/dns_filter.rst

 .. note::

-  Before configuring NethSecurity you need to create an account on Flashstart and configure the service.
+  Before configuring NethSecurity you need to create an account on FlashStart and configure the service.
-  Flashstart is a payed service that allows you to use trial licenses.
+  FlashStart is a payed service that allows you to use trial licenses.
   Please refer to the supplier's documentation `doc <https://cloud.flashstart.com/customerarea/support/docs>`_.

 Once the account has been created and the service configured, NethSecurity can be configured.